 Calf prices in the spring had many cow-calf operators optimistic about the next several years and possible herd expansion.
 Widespread drought in the Corn Belt, however, has resulted in higher feed prices, which had a negative effect on feeder cattle prices.
 In Kentucky, the early summer drought also forced many operations to consider reducing herd numbers, and/or purchase additional feed.
-The drought has negatively impacted the second cutting of hay, which should result in higher hay prices this winter.

 If you currently subscribe or have subscribed in the past to the The News Enterprise, then simply find your account number on your mailing label and enter it below.

 Click the question mark below to see where your account ID appears on your mailing label.